GruppoPBDMNG-10/url-shortener/README.md

 	* `to` - filters the statistics up to the ith click
 	* `dateTo` - filters the statistics from the date entered
 	* `dateFrom` - filters the statistics up to the date entered

+## Configuration
+The config file is situated in the folder `server/userTemp/conf`.

+## Logging
+The log files are situated in the folder `log`, the actual log file is situated in the sub folder `log/active`.

 ## Contributors